 Solving The Big Questions as if Thinking Matters

-A scientist, researcher, educator, and pioneer in the creation-evolution field makes the compelling case that neither creationists nor evolutionists have it right, and that the truth can only emerge if thinking, not beliefs, are put first.
+A scientist, researcher, educator, and pioneer in the creation-evolution field makes the compelling case that neither creationists nor evolutionists have it right, and that the truth can only emerge if thinking, not beliefs, is put first.

 Nothing could be more fundamental than the questions of: Where did we come from?
 Why are we here?
 Where are we going?
 Nothing could be more true than the fact that virtually no one has answers they can rationally defend if all the evidence is considered.
 If we do not know our origin or destiny, then we cannot know how to properly live.
 The world’s precarious state, and the prevailing sense of futility and meaninglessness are symptoms of either having no answers, or having the wrong ones.